-Hybridization led to the exchange of genetic material between species (Grant et al., 2005), which enhances genetic diversity of populations (Grant & Grant, 1992a; Grant & Grant, 2010), counteracts inbreeding depression (Grant et al., 2003) and creates new evolutionary tracks (Grant & Grant, 1996c).
+Hybridization led to the exchange of genetic material between species (Grant et al., 2005), which enhances genetic and phenotypic diversity of populations (Grant & Grant, 1992a; Grant & Grant, 2010; Grant & Grant, 2019), counteracts inbreeding depression (Grant et al., 2003) and creates new evolutionary tracks (Grant & Grant, 1996c).
 Hybridization can also lead to convergence of species (Grant et al., 2004).
 So, the balance between selection and hybridization will ultimately result in fission-fusion dynamics of species (Grant & Grant, 2008; Grant & Grant, 2006).
 These studies have uncovered the important role hybridization may fulfil in speciation (Grant, 2003; Grant & Grant, 1997a).
 An overview of this system has been nicely summarized (Grant & Grant, 2014), including the case of a hybrid Medium Ground Finch that reached the island and is behaving like a new lineage (Grant & Grant, 2009).
 Genomic analyses of this lineage indicated that it concerns the founders were a female Medium Ground Finch and male Large Cactus Finch (G. conirostris).
 Their offspring were reproductively isolated from the parental species and have been breeding amongst each other for several generations, possibly resulting in the origin of a hybrid species (Lamichhaney, et al. 2017, but see Hill & Zink, 2018).

 On Genovesa.
 Large Cactus Finch (G. conirostris) hybridizes occasionally with Sharp-beaked Ground Finch (G. difficilis) and Large Ground Finch (G. magnirostris) (Grant & Grant, 1989).